 Learn to restore degraded landscapes; shelter & feed people & wildlife; and convert energy-wasteful infrastructures to thriving ecological systems that meet your needs with excess to share, in a Permaculture Design Course!

-A PDC has not been scheduled yet for 2023.
+A PDC has not been scheduled yet for 2024 or 2025.

 COVID Guidelines: The residential Permaculture Design Course derives much of its richness from interaction between participants, both in class, in the field, and during and after meals together.
 The course setting supports good hygiene with outdoor activities, good ventilation in the classroom, and open-air dining, but to ensure the safety for our hosts and all participants and to enable us to deliver the highest quality instructional environment, we are requiring registrants to provide proof of vaccination before arrival.
 Vaccination is free in the USA for anyone who wants it.
 Moderna and Pfizer 2-shot protocols requires 5-6 weeks to complete, so plan ahead.
 Send a scan, cellphone picture, or photocopy of your COVID-19 vaccination record to info@permacultureactivist.net.